lmaccherone/sql-from-mongo/README.md

     console.log(sqlFromMongo(o, "z"))
     # (z.a = 1 AND (z.b = 2 AND ((z.c > 2 AND z.c < 10) AND NOT (z.d = 10 OR z.e = 20 OR NOT (z.f = 30)))))

-You would include this in the where clause of a full SQL query like this:
+You could include the above output in the where clause of a full SQL query like this:

     query = "SELECT * FROM c WHERE #{sqlFromMongo({State: {$startsWith: "In "}}, 'c')}"

 which sets query to:

     SELECT * FROM c WHERE STARTSWITH(c.State, "In ")

+More conveniently, though, you can provide a list of fields or '*' as the third parameter and it will build the entire SELECT statement for you.
+For example:

+    o = {a: 1}
+    console.log(sqlFromMongo(o, "c", "*"))
+    # SELECT * from c WHERE c.a = 1

+    o = {a: 1}
+    console.log(sqlFromMongo(o, "c", ["a", "b"]))
+    # SELECT c.a, c.b from c WHERE c.a = 1

+There is currently no support for things like `SELECT 1...`.
+If you need that then omit the fields parameter and build the full query using sqlFromMongo only for the WHERE clause.

 ## Supported operators (from [here](http://docs.mongodb.org/manual/reference/operator/query/))